iamefe/Efe-Nvchad-Setup/README.md

 ## POPULAR SHORTCUTS

+- Cut a line or delete a line - dd
+- Cut or delete a block - place your cursor at the start of the line and then press d(number of lines)ENTER
 - Go to import definition - gd
 - Move line up or down - alt + k or j
 - Duplicate line down - Leader d (n mode)